Stephan Grupp

 Stephan A. Grupp is an American pediatric oncologist.
 He is the Chief of the Cell Therapy and Transplant Section in the Division of Oncology and Director of the Cancer Immunotherapy Program at the Children's Hospital of Philadelphia and Professor of Pediatrics at the Perelman School of Medicine at the University of Pennsylvania.
 In 2019, Grupp was elected a Member of the National Academy of Medicine.

 He has led groundbreaking clinical trials of an innovative T-cell therapy for children with acute lymphoblastic leukemia (ALL).
 Grupp has developed the first highly effective childhood cancer immunotherapy and delivered CAR T-cell therapy to the first pediatric patient in the world.
+Grupp also helps lead trials on a CRISPR-based gene editing therapy for Sickle cell disease.

-Early life and education
+Early career and personal life

 Grupp was born to German immigrant parents, both physicians, in the United States.
-He earned his Bachelor of Science degree from the University of Cincinnati and his PhD in Immunology and medical degree from the University of Cincinnati College of Medicine.
-Following this, Grupp completed his Clinical Fellowship in Pediatrics at Harvard Medical School (Boston Children's Hospital) and his Clinical Fellowship in Pediatric Hematology/Oncology at the Dana-Farber/Boston Children's Cancer and Blood Disorders Center.
+Grupp's parents, Ingrid and Gunther Grupp, were professors and colleagues with joint appointments in cardiology and cell biophysics at the University of Cincinnati.
+Grupp earned his Bachelor of Science degree from the University of Cincinnati and his PhD in Immunology and medical degree from the University of Cincinnati College of Medicine.
+Following this, he completed his Clinical Fellowship in Pediatrics at Harvard Medical School (Boston Children's Hospital) and his Clinical Fellowship in Pediatric Hematology/Oncology at the Dana-Farber/Boston Children's Cancer and Blood Disorders Center.
+Stephan Grupp is married to Sheryl Forste-Grupp, a local politician in Haverford Township and scholar of philology.